 As expected of a bow made with such state of the art technology, the Bowtech Core is quiet and provides flawless accuracy.
 However, with an axle-to-axle length of 31 inches, it is rather compact and might take some time to master if you’re not a tall archer.

-So if you have extra cash to spare, an eye for beauty and power then by all mean, go for the Diamond by Bowtech core.
+So if you have extra cash to spare, an eye for beauty and power then, by all means, go for the Diamond by Bowtech core.

 - Weighs: 3.2 pounds